Gungor: 2015 - 2017: One Wild Life

+2018 - 2020: Hiatus and Archives

 On April 26, 2018, Gungor announced on the band's official Facebook page that they were going to address the "multiple personality thing going on within its musical stylings" by bringing Gungor back to its roots in "the progressive spiritual space, and finding different homes for some of the other music that we’ve tried unsuccessfully to fundamentally change the Gungor brand with".
 This was accompanied by the removal of I Am Mountain and One Wild Life series from online stores and streaming services, the latter being replaced by a 90-minute "director's cut" of the three albums.
 Michael and Lisa also announced an upcoming solo album each in the post.

 On February 1, 2019, the band announced that their upcoming "End of the World" Tour would be "Gungor's farewell tour".
-While Michael and Lisa would continue to make music, future projects would no longer be recorded under the Gungor band name.
+While Michael and Lisa continue to make music, future projects would no longer be recorded under the Gungor band name.
 On March 1, 2019, the band released Archives, an album intended to wind down the project.
 Archives is composed of previously unreleased material as well as re-released material.

-However, starting in 2021, the group began releasing singles, including collaborations and original songs.
+2021 - present: Praise and Love Song to Life

+Beginning in 2021 the group began releasing singles, including collaborations and original songs and announced they were releasing an album which they described as attempt to make "worship music again that would be enjoyable for people who might not fit the traditional religious boxes".
+In February 2022 they released an EP of covers Praise.
+In November 2022 they released Love Song to Life their first studio album since 2016.